-Article 119 Customs auditing
+Customs auditing

-The Director of Customs in Reykjavík is in charge of customs auditing for the whole country.
+[The Director of Customs is in charge of customs auditing.]

-Customs auditing covers any kind of inspection by the director of customs as to the correctness of information submitted in declarations to the director of customs according to law and any kind of inspection as to the correctness of payment of import charges after their levy.
-Customs auditing covers, inter alia, comparison of information submitted to directors of customs by electronic means with accounting records, including relevant supporting documentation on which declarations to the director of customs should be based according to provisions of this Law.
+Customs auditing covers any kind of inspection by [the Director of Customs] as to the correctness of information submitted in declarations to the Director of Customs according to law and any kind of inspection as to the correctness of payment of import charges after their levy.
+Customs auditing covers, inter alia, comparison of information submitted to [the Director of Customs] by electronic means with accounting records, including relevant supporting documentation on which declarations to the Director of Customs should be based according to provisions of this Law.
 Customs auditing also covers the procurement of additional data from parties liable for duty or others.

-The police is obliged to render to the director of customs necessary assistance with regard to customs auditing, when a party attempts to evade delivery of accounting records.
+The police is obliged to render to the [Director of Customs] necessary assistance with regard to customs auditing, when a party attempts to evade delivery of accounting records.